robertvi/metabolism_model/README.md

 Cells consist of cytoplasm and internal organelles, all made up of polymers.
 Cells can specialise by investing a lot of resource into growing a particular organelle to be as large as possible.
 Organelles are:

-- cytoplasm: the basic "stuff" of the cell excluding the other organelles, where it's store on dimer and trimer are kept
+- cytoplasm (not really an organelle as such): the basic "stuff" of the cell excluding the other organelles, where it's store on dimer and trimer are kept
-- photosynthesis: converts dimers into trimers by capturing photons and monomers
+- chloroplasts: converts dimers into trimers by capturing photons and monomers
 - energy storage: contains long polymers which can be readily built up or broken down to store or release trimers
+- mitochondria: ??
 - cillia: allows the cell to actively move
 - connectors: allows the cell to connect its cytoplasm to a neighbouring cell's and actively push or pull cytoplasm through the connection